MuhammedBuyukkinaci/My-Helper-Functions/README.md

 9) Always try to make code DRY(don't repeat yourself)

 10) String interpolations should be used instead of string concatenation.
 String interpolation is less prone to errors.
+If we are repeating placeholders, we can assign indexes to them.
+WE can make the same operation like zfill in formatting strings via `:`.

 ```